 Oscar Aguero is the Superintendent of Schools.
-2018-2019 marks the beginning of his fifth year with Marfa and his fifteenth year as a public educator.
+2020-2021 marks the beginning of his seventh year with Marfa and his eighteenth year as a public educator.
 Aguero has previously held the positions of Curriculum Director and Principal here in Marfa.
 Mr. Aguero started his teaching career in Odessa, Texas where he taught fifth and sixth grade, was an assistant principal, and worked for the curriculum department.

 Mr. Aguero is married to Cheri, a Montessori teacher at MISD.
 They have three children and a grandson.
 Mr. Aguero believes the key to a successful school is building trusting relationships with everyone involved with the district and encourages his staff to become part of the school and town.
 Aguero is honored to be a small part of such a wonderful organization.